Rich-Gent/Raycasting_Project/README.md

 # Raycasting_Project
-A simple raycasting project which will be done in Javascript and C
+A simple raycasting project in Javascript and C